- senior translator vetted by Thailand's Department of Consular Affairs on staff for Irish (Gaeilge)

 Q. Will the Irish (Gaeilge) embassy / receiving authority accept your translation?

-Yes — our Irish (Gaeilge) translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of Tax Return / Income Tax Filing files every year.
+Yes — our Irish (Gaeilge) translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+Tax Return / Income Tax Filing files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. แปลใบเสียภาษี (ภ.ง.ด.)เป็นไอริช (เกลิก) ราคาเท่าไร?